About Adam Radman

 Adam’s competitive edge isn’t limited to the political arena.
 He won a charity poker tournament during the 2008 Republican National Convention, outlasting over 150 players including seasoned professionals.
 The event, hosted by the Poker Players Alliance and American Gaming Association, benefited the Paralyzed Veterans of America and showcased Adam’s ability to blend patience, strategy, and timing—skills that serve him well in both politics and poker.

-His work has appeared in several publications, including American Spectator, Washington Times, the Daily Caller, and Townhall.com.
+His commentary on tax policy, conservative strategy, and campaigns has appeared in The American Spectator, The Washington Times, The Daily Caller, and Townhall.

 Adam Radman received the National Federation of Croatian Americans Cultural Foundation (NFCA)’s “40 under 40” Rising Stars Award in 2019.
 He served as the NFCA’s National Treasurer and on the board of directors until 2024.